 Why?

-Because the fabric of a shirt wrinkles when pressure is applied to a shirt’s folds and corners.
+Because a shirt wrinkles when extreme pressure is applied.

 And where does that pressure come from?